jamietti/StockSQLAlchemy/test/README.md

-## Run the test
+## To run the test

-Before you run the service you have create a virtual environment.
-In StockSQLAlchemy directory give commands
+Activate virtual environment StockSQLAlchemy directory by giving command

-    virtualenv venv
+    cd StockSQLAlchemy
     source venv/bin/activate

+If the venv doesn't exists there, see the instruction in StockSQLAlchemy/README.md

 Go to test directory